 Development cooperation

-Kynnys’ development cooperation aims at improving the status of persons with disabilities in developing countries and to ensure the realization of the human rights of persons with disabilities.
-Both Kynnys and its partners in developing countries are organizations run by persons with disabilities, where individuals with various disabilities are themselves the actors and experts in their work.
 Kynnys has been engaged in development cooperation since the late 1980s.
+Kynnys aims at improving the status of persons with disabilities in developing countries and to ensure the realization of their human rights.
+Both Kynnys and its partners in developing countries are organizations run by persons with disabilities, where individuals with various disabilities act as experts and leaders in their own work.

 The key principles of Kynnys’ development cooperation are: